Your university degree will play a big part in helping you get a job; but it is possible to add more skills to your

 Coming to the end of your degree, you may have found you’re only presented with a few options of the types of jobs ‘out there’ for you to do.

 But figuring out what graduate job you’d like to do doesn’t just come down to degree subject.
-E.g. in Finance, you’ll find options range from broker or analyst, to marketing and HR.
+For example graduate finance jobs; you’ll find options range from broker or analyst, to marketing and HR.
 You just need to figure out which one most suits you.

 So, before you dismiss your degree altogether, here’s three ways of breaking it down to figure out what graduate job might be best for you.